 Below are the key provisions that are most relevant to you as individuals and business owners.
 Click here to see more detailed provisions.

 Here are a few planning tips to consider:

-If 2019 tax return is not filed, 2018 tax return will be used to determine the rebate.
+If the 2019 tax return is not filed, the 2018 tax return will be used to determine the rebate.
 If your 2019 tax return qualifies and is not filed yet, consider filing it as soon as possible.
 If neither your 2018 nor 2019 Adjusted Gross Income (AGI) qualifies, you can still receive the free check if your 2020 AGI qualifies.

 “Coronavirus-Related Distributions up to $100k ”.
 You have the option to spread income taxation over three years, and the ability to recontribute back to those same accounts to make up in the future.